Writing a safeguarding policy How to set out an organisational approach to protecting children

 - dates for reviewing your policy.

 Example of a safeguarding policy

-Use this example as a starting point for writing a policy that is tailored to your organisation.
+Use our example safeguarding policy as a starting point and tailor it to your organisation.

 (PDF / 57 KB)

 Our free online tool for organisations working with children and young people provides checklists and resources to help you safeguard children.